 Faculty: Sukhsimranjit Singh and Deep Basraon

 Sukhsimranjit Singh practices, teaches and trains in dispute resolution.
-He is assistant professor of law and practice and associate director of the Straus Institute of Dispute Resolution at Pepperdine School of Law where he also directs the LLM program in dispute resolution.
-He specializes in cross-cultural dispute resolution and has published numerous articles in that field.
-In 2015 he delivered a TED Talk on cross-cultural communications in Salem, Oregon.
-He has mediated inter-cultural and commercial cases in the United States, India, and Canada.
-An Honorary Fellow with the International Academy of Mediators, he is also a council member of the Section of Dispute Resolution of the American Bar Association.
-He has trained lawyers and law students in more than 20 states and 12 countries.
-Singh obtained his masters of laws in dispute resolution from the University of Missouri-Columbia and was a Fellow at the Dispute Resolution Institute at Hamline University School of Law and has clerked with the chief justice of India.
+He is the managing director of the Straus Institute for Dispute Resolution and assistant professor of law and practice at Pepperdine Law.
+He specializes in cross-cultural dispute resolution and has published numerous articles in that field, and in 2015 he delivered TED Talk on Cross-Cultural Communications in Salem, Oregon.
+He has mediated inter-cultural and commercial cases in the United States, India and Canada.
+An Honorary Fellow with the International Academy of Mediators, he is also a Council Member of the Section of Dispute Resolution of the American Bar Association.
+He has trained lawyers and law students in more than twenty states and twelve countries.
+He is an honorary professor of law at National Law University, Delhi.
+Singh obtained his Masters in Laws in Dispute Resolution from University of Missouri Columbia and was a Fellow at the Dispute Resolution Institute at Hamline University School of Law and has clerked with Chief Justice of India.
 An avid reader and an amateur photographer, he loves to travel with his family.
-He is passionate for music, sports, and interacting with new cultures
+He is passionate for music, sports, and interacting with new cultures.

 Baldeep "Deep" Basraon is a lead consultant for businesses in the United States and Canada on cross-cultural decision making and on statistical analysis of business growth.
 She merges the two fields of dispute resolution and mathematics with her master's degree in dispute resolution from the University of Oregon School of Law and her bachelor of science in statistics and applied mathematics from California State University.
 Among other clients, Basraon has successfully helped Choice Hotels, Wyndham Group, food chains, farm owners, and private dispute resolution practices in managing revenue increases while creating budget cuts.
 With a passion to help parties in identity-based conflicts, her mediation practice is focused on business-to-business conflicts and national culture conflicts.
 Basraon has taught or lectured on negotiation and cross-cultural dispute resolution at national and international conferences in India, the United States, and Canada, and she has served as a professor of mathematics at Chemeketa Community College in Oregon.